Team honors five seniors and team leaders

 He was recognized by the UW coaching staff for maintaining a GPA above 3.0 over the course of the year.

-2010-11: Stroh earned a 21-9 record at 157 and 165 pounds in five open tournaments while redshirting his first season with Wyoming.
+2010-11: Stroh earned a 21-9 record at 157 and 165 pounds in five open tournaments while redshirting his first season at Wyoming.
 He notched nine pins, three major decisions and one technical fall while going 3-5 against the WWC.
 In the classroom, he was named to the WWC Coaches' Honor Roll.

 He was third at the Northwest Open courtesy of a 5-1 showing, but just missed placing at the Cowboy Open and UNK Loper Open.
 He finished his season with a fourth-place showing at both the Utah Valley Open and Rocky Mountain Open, as he went 9-4 down the stretch with five falls.